mikedelgaudio/tipsy/README.md

 - [ ] Investigate issue when clearing item name or person name where the input field auto fills the defaults but error message remains
 - [ ] Investigate if all error toast clear screen when navigating away from /calculate (what happens if an error existed; user left and comes back?)

-Migrate Redux to MobX:
-- [ ] When resetting an app always generate a new uuidv4() to ensure error classes reset.
-- [ ] Debounce inputs to prevent numerous state calls
-- [ ] Ensure multiple calls to save state subscriber is not taking too many calls
-- [ ] Disallow the removal of all products for a person (look into Redux entities instead of looping through array)
-- [ ] Determine why some state functions required `undefined` as type safe
-- [ ] Investigate how to reduce calls in `math.ts`; this may involve redesigning the store to search by key.

 ## Docker build